Kragerup: Interior

 An octagonal table for board games executed in granite for Eggert Ylfeldt in 1577 has survived to the present day.
 It was used for alquerque.
 It features his and his wife's coats of arms.
 The table was installed in a small, thatched pavilion in the garden.
-Johann Gottfried Burman Becker when he visited Kragerup.
+Johann Gottfried Burman Becker drew it when he visited Kragerup.

 A carved cupboard from the 17th century has also survived.
 It is now located in the hall.